jeremy-ellis-tech/EthClient.NET/README.md

 # EthClient.NET v0.1a
-The super simple Ethereum JSON RPC client.
+The super simple Ethereum Portable Class Library (PCL) API client.
 Use native .NET types with Ethereum.

-_Currently a work in progress._ Not all of the RPC methods have been implemented yet.
+_Currently a work in progress._

+This library has _both_ an RPC and IPC client.
+The IPC client can be found in the EthClient.Windows class library.
+The IPC client is not in a PCL since it requires classes referencing named Windows pipes.

 ## Examples
 ### List all your balances